 In general, HBV is treated with antiviral medicines.
 The medicines work to slow down or stop HBV from damaging the liver.

 People with HIV/HBV coinfection should be treated for both infections.
 Some HIV medicines are effective at treating both HIV and HBV.

 The choice of medicines to treat HIV/HBV coinfection depends on the person.
-For example, some people may take only HIV medicines, including some that are also effective against HBV.
+For example, some people may take HIV medicines that are also effective at treating HBV.
 Other people may take HIV medicines and an HBV antiviral medicine.
 If you have HIV/HBV coinfection, talk to your health care provider about the best medicines for you.